GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Neural Network Architecture

 As demonstrated in @sec:ssl:sota:deep_learning, deep neural networks have shown to be flexible and effective as building blocks for an #acr("SSL") solution.
-We focused in this work on simple architectures that take some representation of the listened audio signal as their only input.
+We focused in this work on a simple architecture that takes some representation of the listened audio signal as its only input.
-At the other end, those networks are trained to infer the #acr("DoA") value $theta$ of the single speech source present in the room.
+At the other end, this network is trained to infer the #acr("DoA") value $theta$ and optionally the distance $D$ from the the single speech source present in the room.

-Our networks are trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.
+Our model is trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.

 #gaet[
-  Should we present both architectures or focus on the one we used the most ?
+  Should we say that the impact of the architecture (Relu vs ReLU+BN vs BN+ReLU vs ReLU+LN LN+ReLU) is laughingly HIGH ?
 ]

-// TODO: first simple architecture
+The architecture, depicted in @fig:ssl:single_source:nn_architecture, consists in three convolutional blocks.
+Each of them encompasses a 2D convolution operator, layer normalization and finally a #acr("ReLU").
+The convolutional filters operate in the time-frequency plane.
+The dimension of the multi-channel image progressively shrinks along the network.
+Ultimately, the data gets flatten into a one-dimensional vector fed into a 4-layers #acr("MLP").
+The number of output neurons can be configured depending on the necessity to predict only the #acr("DoA") value or both #acr("DoA") and source-array distance.

+*Architecture impact.*
+Our model architecture has been explicitly designed for the present use case.
+Literature on #acr("SSL") and more broadly computer vision has motivated the structure of this reasonably standard network.
+However, several variations have been regarding the layout of the convolutional blocks.
+Although performance in _easy_ tasks were not significantly impacted by those changes, they have turned out to be crucial for achieving satisfying results in more complex settings.

 #figure(
-  square(size: 10em, stroke: 2pt),
+  image("figures/ssl_singlesource_nn_architecture.svg"),
   caption: [
     Simple convolutional architecture for #acr("SSL") ],
-) <fig:ssl:single_source:ssl_nn_simple>

-The second architecture draws inspiration from the work of @krause_comparison_2021.
-It shares some similarities with the first architecture as being built around 2D convolution filters in the time-frequency plan.
-The two-dimensional representations of audio signals have the sensible

-#figure(
- square(size: 10em, stroke: 2pt),
-  caption: [
-    Simple convolutional architecture for #acr("SSL") ],
-) <fig:ssl:single_source:ssl_nn_krause>
+) <fig:ssl:single_source:nn_architecture>

 // TODO: figure of the architecture